Zelzazor/delayed/README.md

 - Global middlewares (it's just a matter of creating them and adding them to the application with app.use(middleware))
 - Set variables (it's currently just used to determine the views directory and the view engine)
 - Compatibility with pug (need to set the "views" and "view engine" variables with app.set(key, value) and render the view via it's name with res.render(view, data), inside the endpoint handler)
+- Compatibility with EJS
+- res.status, res.render and res.json methods on response object